"Friends of Syria" to demand access for aid

 HUMANITARIAN CORRIDORS

-The Syrian opposition council announced it would ask the "Friends of Syria" to prioritise the creation of humanitarian corridors.
+The Syrian opposition council announced it would ask the "Friends of Syria" to prioritize the creation of humanitarian corridors.

 Senior SNC official Basma Kodmani said the group would request that Russia persuade Assad to allow safe passage for humanitarian convoys, avoiding the need for military force to protect them.
 The SNC will call for the creation of corridors from Lebanon to Homs, Turkey to Idlib and Jordan to Deraa.